Abhimanyu121/OpenWallet/README.md

 ## Aim
 Open wallet is an open source wallet with aim to bridge the gap between cryptocurrency world and common masses, it does so by reducing the complications of blockchain world and providing fiat like environment to the people in a highly secure way.
-## Achievements
+## Achievements:
-This project had been selected in Consensys labs relay program, it has won Consensys bounty of 10ETH (1800 USD)
+This project had been selected in Consensys labs relay program, it has won Consensys bounty of 10ETH (1800 USD).
-## Description
+## Description:
 Open wallet currently have three layers of technology to make the user experience a lot better and we  have a lot of others in roadmap
 1. Ropsten -In testing phase wallet uses ropsten as public ledger
 2. Matic -It provides one click solution to users to get faster transactions and at almost zero transaction fee.